Request a Custom Quote →

 About Black Hornbeam

-The most sought-after ebony substitute for ship modelling — heat-stabilised European hornbeam, deep black throughout.
-EU-sourced and precision milled in Tallinn, Estonia.
+The most sought-after ebony substitute for ship modelling — European hornbeam, deep black throughout.
+EU-sourced and rough cut in Tallinn, Estonia.

-Black Hornbeam is European hornbeam (Carpinus betulus) that has been stabilised and dyed right through to a deep, even black.
-It gives model builders the look of ebony — without the cost, scarcity or the splintering that genuine ebony can bring to thin work.
+Black Hornbeam is European hornbeam (Carpinus betulus) dyed right through to a deep, even black.
+It gives builders the look of ebony — without the cost, scarcity or the splintering that genuine ebony can bring to fine work.

 Hornbeam is one of the hardest and densest woods grown in Europe, with a tight, almost featureless grain.
-That uniform structure is exactly what makes it cut so cleanly at small dimensions, holding sharp corners and fine edges where coarser dark woods would tear out.
+That uniform structure is exactly what makes it cut and carve cleanly, holding sharp corners and fine edges where coarser dark woods would tear out.

-Each piece is dyed and kiln-dried before milling, so the colour runs through the full thickness — sanding or shaping a part won't expose a pale core.
+Each piece is dyed and kiln-dried before being rough cut, so the colour runs through the full thickness — sanding, resawing or shaping a part won't expose a pale core.

 Wood Properties